HunterGhost27/Take-Notes/README.md

 >NOTE: The notebook contents are _saved_ when the UI is closed.
 So make sure to close it when you're done.
 This is especially important to keep in mind if you use multiple notebooks.
 Opening a different notebook when the UI is open will cause the contents to get mixed-up.
 Just close the first one before you open the next.

-## ModSettings

-Players can change mod-settings by editing the global settings file (`S7Central.json`) in the `Osiris Data` folder. (`..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data\S7Central.json`).
-The internal identifier for the mod is `S7_Journal`.

-### Uniques

-The `Uniques` option is for people who want access to these notebooks from the very beginning.
-However only one will spawn per player character.

-* if **`Uniques`** is set to true, each player will be granted one unique notebook when the game starts.
-They will not spawn as loot or treasure however.
-(Default: `false`)

-### Storage

-Storage mode dictates how the contents of the notebooks are saved.

-* **`Internal`** storage mode saves the contents of the notebooks in the save-file itself.
-Notebook contents will be a part of your save.
-(Default)
-* **`External`** storage mode saves the contents of the notebooks in an external json file in `Osiris Data`.
-This allows you to edit them outside the game.

-### SyncTo

-Notebook contents can be saved on a per-character or per-item basis.

-* **`CharacterGUID`**: If saved on a per-character basis, each character will have a unique notebook.
-Opening any notebook item will always open the one associated to them.
-* **`ItemGUID`**: When synced on a per-item basis, each notebook will hold its own content.
-(Default)

 ----------

 ## Thanks and Credits